fiberplane/quickstart/README.md

 You will be then prompted to login with your account.
 When you complete the login you can safely close the window.

 ### Step 3: Register a Proxy with Fiberplane

 In order for the Proxy to receive queries from Fiberplane Notebooks, it needs to be authorized.
 This step will generate a **Proxy API Token** that will be needed in later steps.

-To register a proxy run a command `fp proxies add`:
+To register a proxy run a command `fp proxies create`:

 ```
-$ fp proxies add
+$ fp proxies create
 Added proxy "robust-antelope" # generates a random name
 Proxy API Token: XXX_XX # and a token - save this for later!
 ```